ursooperduper/mac-setup/README.md

 * Symlinks relevant .keys and .dotfiles files (ex: .gitconfig, .bashrc)
 * Runs OS X Customization script (based on ...)
 * Installs Homebrew and Cask (versions, apps, fonts)
+* Installs mas which then lets you install your App Store apps
 * Installs Homebrew binaries, Cask binaries, Cask fonts, and Ruby Gems

 *Note:It may be necessary to run the script more than once for machine restarts and installations.
 I'll improve the script over time to address that flow.*